breez/breez-sdk-greenlight/README.md

 * **sdk-bindings**: ffi bindings for Kotlin & Swift.
 * **sdk-flutter**: a flutter plugin (includes ffi bindings for dart).

-The tools folder contains a simple command line interface (sdk-cli) to the sdk See instruction in each sub project readme on how to build, test and run.
+The tools folder contains a simple command line interface (sdk-cli) to the SDK See instruction in each sub project readme on how to build, test and run.

+## API
+To get started with the Breez SDK API, please follow the documentation [here](https://breez.github.io/breez-sdk-rustdoc/doc/breez_sdk_core/).

 ## Features
 - [x] ‘On-the-fly’ channel creation